 Suggested Fall and Winter Bluebirding Activities:

-Clean out boxes: I do this after each nesting, but better late than never.
+Clean out boxes: I try to do this after each nesting, but better late than never.
 More....

-Roosting: Prepare nestboxes for winter roosting by sealing up ventilation holes and/or insulating the floor.
+Roosting: Prepare nestboxes for winter roosting by sealing up ventilation holes (with removable Mortite rope caulk, styrofoam, cardboard, or a strip of wood), and/or insulating the floor.
 More information.

 Downy woodpeckers seldom if ever nest in boxes, but they will roost in unused boxes, usually arriving right before dusk.
 Sometimes they excavate the interior a bit.